 - Check to see that your driving partner is okay.

 - Keep people far away and upwind.

 - Call for help.

 - Follow your employer’s instructions.

 9.7.3 – Fires

-When you discover a fire, call for help.
+If you discover a fire, call for help!
 You may use the fire extinguisher to keep minor truck fires from spreading to cargo before firefighters arrive.
 Feel trailer doors to see if they are hot before opening them.
 If hot, you may have a cargo fire and should not open the doors.
 Opening doors lets air in and may make the fire flare up.
-Without air, many fires only smolder until firemen arrive, doing less damage.
+Without air, many fires only smolder until firefighters arrive, doing less damage.
 If your cargo is already on fire, it is not safe to fight the fire.
 Keep the shipping papers with you to give to emergency personnel as soon as they arrive.
 Warn other people of the danger and keep them away.